Introduction

 What is the purpose of human life?

 And perhaps, for the first time, it did not feel like an abstract question, but something real.
+Because as we lead our lives, they normally do not provide any clear answer to the purpose of human existence.

 And then another question naturally follows: